Reasons for Denial:

 We find that sometimes an applicant does not list an incident either because it was some years ago or because applicant did not realize that a seemingly minor issue (such as an NSF check) may have triggered a criminal record – but these all show up when the BCI does the criminal history record check.

-Unfortunately, by law, even if the offense itself is not something that would make you ineligible to have a concealed weapon license, the fact that you did not fully disclose that offense is what makes you ineligible for one year.
+Unfortunately, by law, even if the offense itself is not something that would make you ineligible to have a concealed weapon license, the fact that you did not disclose that offense is what makes you ineligible for one year.
+Before submitting a new application next year, we suggest that you review your complete Criminal History Record so that you are able to complete the application properly with full disclosure of all offenses for which you have ever been charged, arrested, plead guilty or found guilty, even if the charge or the guilty plea was later dismissed.

-Alternatively, federal law allows full disclosure of your record if you request it directly from the FBI.
-For more information, see http://www.fbi.gov/about-us/cjis/background-checks/background_checks.
-As the North Dakota Criminal History Record check does not cover any other state, if you have lived or worked outside North Dakota, you also may need to request a record check from the FBI.
+- Federal law allows full disclosure of your record if you request it directly from the FBI.
+For more information, see http://www.fbi.gov/about-us/cjis/background-checks/background checks.
+As the North Dakota Criminal History Record check does not cover any other state, if you have lived or worked in states other than North Dakota, you also may need to request a record check from the FBI.

 Once you have obtained and reviewed your complete criminal history record, if you still believe the denial was made in error, you have the right to appeal the denial to the Burleigh county district court.
 For more information, contact an attorney in private practice.
 After the 1-year period of ineligibility has ended, you can apply for a concealed weapon license.